atul-sh/DLL-/README.md

-# DLL-
+# Progress Trackbar in console window of windows-
-Contains .dll of general functions
+Contains .dll and .lib file of progress trackbar and a .cpp file how to use it.